 Nearshore, offshore, onshore… At last, what’s the difference between them?

 In the meantime, offshore outsourcing relocates work to different countries – mostly like India, China, and Eastern Europe.
 That’s why chances are that your offshore company follows business and management processes very differently from your own.
-Time zone differences, linguistic (documentation standards, nomenclature, level of detail, etc), and culture usually are the biggest barriers.
+Time zone differences, linguistics (documentation standards, nomenclature, level of detail, etc.), and culture usually are the biggest barriers.

 Original source: Reach Home Loans